RyanL1997/nexus-opensearch-catalog/docs/sop-integration-setup.md

 - Your use case involves querying data at a granular level without summarization.

 **Use an Aggregated Query If:**
+- **High-cardinality fields are not critical to your analysis.** Aggregated queries may not perform well or could result in excessively large indices when working with high-cardinality fields (e.g., unique user IDs, IP addresses).
 - Storage efficiency is critical, and you want to minimize the size of the MV index.
 - You are analyzing trends, generating reports, or visualizing data over time.
 - Some loss of granularity is acceptable in exchange for improved query performance.